If you would like to avoid becoming pregnant, Umbrella offers a range of free contraception options across Birmingham and Solihull.

 There are many different types of contraception, and some work better than others for different people.
 Some types (condoms) can help to stop the spread of sexually transmitted infections, but most just prevent pregnancy.

 Barrier methods of contraception work by physically stopping the sperm from fertilising the egg.
+They include condoms, diaphragms and caps.

 Short-acting methods of contraception work by releasing hormones.
+They include the pill, patch and vaginal ring.

 Permanent methods of contraception involve male or female sterilisation.